ProzorroUKR/openprocurement.api/docs/source/tendering/limited/tutorial.rst

 Upload the file contents

-.. include::  http/tutorial/upload-cancellation-doc.http
+.. http:example:: http/tutorial/upload-cancellation-doc.http
    :code:

 Change the document description and other properties

-.. include::  http/tutorial/patch-cancellation.http
+.. http:example:: http/tutorial/patch-cancellation.http
    :code:

 Upload new version of the document

-.. include::  http/tutorial/update-cancellation-doc.http
+.. http:example:: http/tutorial/update-cancellation-doc.http
    :code:

 Passing Complaint Period(only for `negotiation` and `negotiation.quick`)